National Parents Organization: Research

-Public Education
+Public education

 Through conferences and media, the National Parents Organization does public education promoting shared parenting, based on scientific research.
 Members also work to raise awareness of parental alienation.

 Together with the International Council on Shared Parenting, the National Parents Organization sponsored the Third International Conference on Shared Parenting, held in Boston in May 2017.
 The theme of the conference was Shared Parenting Research: A Watershed in Understanding Children’s Best Interest?
 The conference had presentations by scientists in the field of optimal post-divorce parenting arrangements.

 The organization engages social, local, and national media to raise awareness about the family court system, shared parenting, and parental alienation, with coverage by many both minor and major media outlets.
 For example, in 2018 the co-chair of the Virginia chapter wrote an Op-Ed on comparing the growing uproar to children being separated from their parents at the border with the forced child-parent separations imposed by our family courts.

 Organizational structure

 The organization is headquartered in Newton, Massachusetts; Ned Holstein is the founder and chairman of the board emeritus.
 Donald Hubin, Ph.D. is the chairman of the board.
-Other National Parents Organization board members include Matt Hale, Benny Hau, Linda Reutzel and Ashley-Nicole Russell.
+Other National Parents Organization board members include Matt Hale, Cam Huffman, George Piskor, and Linda Reutzel.

 There are 26 state affiliates in Alabama, Arizona, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Virginia, Washington, West Virginia, and Wisconsin.